 Reimbursement Vouchers cannot be issued on agency indexes since they are intended for the reimbursement of expenses paid by a University employee for a University purpose.
 An exception is made for certain student clubs or organizations, to share in the cost of authorized expenditures paid with unrestricted indexes, per ASNMSU policy with advisor approval.
 Community College Campus student clubs and organizations may do the same, provided a policy exists that indicates how the clubs will share expenditures.

-Use of personal monies by a University employee for an agency purpose can be reimbursed on a Direct Pay Request.
-Turnaround time for Direct Pay Requests will be in the same time frame as for University check requests.
+Use of personal monies by a University employee for an agency purpose can be reimbursed on a Agency Payment/Withdrawal Request.
+Turnaround time for Agency Payment/Withdrawal Requests will be in the same time frame as for University check requests.

 Agency expenditures must be spent according to University policy.
 Since monies in the agency index belong to a third party, most expenditures will be allowed.
-The fiscal monitor is responsible for determining that a sufficient cash balance exists and that the Direct Pay Request has the authorized signatures.
+The fiscal monitor is responsible for determining that a sufficient cash balance exists and that the Agency Payment/Withdrawal Request has the authorized signatures.

 Agency indexes can be charged by Interdepartmental Voucher (IDV) when goods and services are purchased from campus departments.
 If insufficient monies exist in an agency index when an IDV is presented for fiscal monitor’s approval, the IDV will be returned to the department originating the IDV.
 It will be the department’s responsibility to collect for amounts owed by an organization.
 In the instance where an electronic feed is charged to the agency index resulting in a deficit, the advisor will be responsible for resolving the deficit.